pierremvogo/testReact/README.md

 * All this must happen on one page.
 * Your imagination will be a great asset to you.
 * You must create your branch after cloning and initializing the project according to the technology used and deploying your work on it
-* Submit your work here: https://drive.google.com/drive/folders/1r1EoyqanU5MSWzH_OP8pjpTHCnrXMSMQ?usp=sharing
+* Submit your work here: https://drive.google.com/drive/folders/17ydgCQvjQp2s8TTAigbHYNn7e2hSKds9?usp=sharing
 > Deadline for submitting the work

-Tuesday January 3, 2023 at 6:00 p.m.
+Tursday Febuary 16, 2023 at 6:00 p.m.